jacknpoe/todos_juros/README.md

 The most common output for tests is:

 Peso total = 3.0 / Acréscimo = 6.059108997379403 / Juros = 2.999999999999992

+WARNING: There is a possibility of division by zero in simple interest, for example, if the interest is 100% and one of the installments is -100 times the period.
+A check of this type would complicate the code, to avoid this very rare eventuality.

 The list is organized alphabetically, by dialects names: https://jacknpoeexplicaprogramacao.wordpress.com/2024/03/02/10-resolucoes-de-equacao-transcendente/ or https://github.com/jacknpoe/todos_juros/blob/main/todos_juros.txt